chrultrabook/docs/src/docs/installing/distros.md

 # Notes for non-standard Linux distributions

 ::: warning
+**Advanced users only!**
-This page is not meant to help with fixing issues but instead meant for advanced users
+This page is not meant for troubleshooting
 :::

 ::: danger